 Contested Child Custody

 Child custody battles should be avoided whenever it’s in the best interests of the children.
-In instances where it is impossible to avoid a custody battle, you’ll want a Las Vegas child custody attorney that has a track record of success.
+In instances where it is impossible to avoid a custody battle, you’ll want an attorney that has a track record of success.
 Barring significant parental malfeasance, the family courts want both parents to be actively involved in the upbringing of their minor children.
 So it’s the legal burden of the parent seeking primary custody to prove their case.

-It should come as no surprise that expert Las Vegas divorce attorneys who routinely work with these types of high stakes divorce cases are rare, in high demand, and bill for their legal representation accordingly.
-In reality, the very few best divorce attorneys in Las Vegas handle the most complicated divorce matters on a regular basis.
+It should come as no surprise that expert divorce attorneys who routinely work with these types of high stakes divorce cases are rare, in high demand, and bill for their legal representation accordingly.
+In reality, the very few best divorce attorneys handle the most complicated divorce matters on a regular basis.

 Contact Our Expert Las Vegas Divorce Attorneys

 Complicated divorce, child custody, and marital law matters require expert legal representation to achieve your desired results.
 State Bar of Nevada Board Certified divorce attorneys Jennifer V. Abrams and Vincent Mayo provide valuable legal counsel in these complex cases.
-Each of our Las Vegas divorce attorneys offer courtesy phone consultations at no charge.
+Our divorce attorneys offer courtesy phone consultations at no charge.
 Call 702-222-4021 to speak directly with one of them today.